AkIszler/UnityRefTextFiles/README.md

-In this Repo you will find a handful of txt files written in Notepad++ that have quick tips and guides for Unity API's this will be updated from time to time as I get around to making it, but I will provide Sudo code as well as actual code with a breakdown of what im doing, and what it does. a quick example below
+In this Repo you will find a handful of txt files written in Notepad++ that have quick tips and guides for Unity API's this will be updated from time to time as I get around to making it, but I will provide Sudo code as well as actual code with a breakdown of what im doing, and what it does. a quick example below (pullled from one of the files)

 ---------------------------------------------------------------------------------------------------------